F-104G KF+128 Messerschmitt test flight at Manching AB 1962

 instructional airframe (GIA) with Technische Schule der Luftwaffe 1 (TSLw 1) at Kaufbeuren AB on March 23, 1971

-Luftwaffenmuseum Uetersen on July 16, 1982 with training aid code "C085"; in May 1992 on permanent lease to Luftfahrt-Museum Laatzen-Hannover, 2001 noted; August 2023 last noted.
+Luftwaffenmuseum Uetersen on July 16, 1982 with training aid code "C085"; in May 1992 on permanent lease to Luftfahrt-Museum Laatzen-Hannover, 2001 noted; August 2024 noted.

 Project "42": to equip 42 aircraft (hence the name of the project!) for JaboG 31 (FBW 31) at Nörvenich in Fighterbomber version with built-in Vulcan M61 20 mm machine gun,

-long-distance tanks as loose parts
+long-distance tanks as loose parts.

 copyright © Klaus Kropf